Supriyo-Mandal/Short-Term-Stock-Market-Prediction-System-Using-Machine-Learning-Techniques/README.md

 ## 👥 Team and Contributions

-Our project team consists of enthusiastic individuals committed to leveraging technology for better financial decisions. 🤝 We continuously improve our skills and knowledge to provide a reliable and effective solution.
+Our project team consists of enthusiastic individuals Supriyo Mandal, Shovan Maji, Maitryee Dey committed to leveraging technology for better financial decisions. 🤝 We continuously improve our skills and knowledge to provide a reliable and effective solution.

 ## 📝 Conclusion

 This project not only represents a technical challenge but also a personal journey towards better understanding the stock market and mitigating investment risks.
 We hope this system proves to be a valuable tool for all users interested in making data-driven investment decisions. 🌐

 Thank you for exploring our project!
-If you have any questions or feedback, please feel free to reach out. 📧
+If you have any questions or feedback, please feel free to reach out. 📧 Email ID - man.sup121@gmail.com